k-bx/k-bx.github.io/articles/propositions-as-types-missing-links.md

 So, for example, we can prove the embedding of `Bool`s to `Nat`s by saying that `True` will map to `1` and `False` will map to `0`.
 Then `to(from(x)) ≡ x` will hold for both, `x` being `True` or `False`, but the opposite `from(to(x))` would clearly fail for anything `> 1` (`from(to(3)) ≡ 1`).

 **Set of subsets.** An interesting one to crack to me was the notion of a "set of subsets" back from when I've studied what a Topology is.
-So, if a subset is a pair of element of `X` and a proof that it satisfies some predicate `P`, then set of subsets must be a pair of *some predicate describing a subset* and an instance of a *predicate on that predicate*:
+So, if a subset is a pair of an element of `X` and a proof that it satisfies some predicate `P`, then set of subsets must be a pair of *some predicate describing a subset* and an instance of a *predicate on that predicate*:

 ```agda
 PredOnPred : Type₀ → Type₁